 Sam Shead flies Nadi to Melbourne with Fiji Airways on QF396 (a Qantas flight operated by Fiji Airways).

-An old Boeing 737-800.
+The plane: An old Boeing 737-800.
 The night flight was quite a bumpy one, with the seat belt sign remaining on for longer than normal.
 Class: Economy.
 It felt like it too.

 Flight time: 5 hours 8 minutes.